 A thoughtful and experienced partner can help you answer all those questions honesty, respectfully, and with an abundance of curiosity.
 Contact me to learn how a combination of coaching and consulting will help you with this crucial transition.

 The board dilemma can be summed up as follows: Board members are part-time volunteers governing and overseeing a full-time mission.
-And, on top of that, they need to partner with staff to ensure the organization has the resources it needs for optimal mission impact.
+And, on top of that, they need to partner with the executive director and staff to ensure the organization has the resources it needs for optimal mission impact.

 Many boards struggle to sustain:

 Whether your board needs fine-tuning or a major overhaul, I can help!
-I’ve helped many boards transition from low performance to a high-performing organizational partner.
+I’ve helped many boards transition from low-performance to high-performing organizational partners.